fedora-infra/anitya/docs/contributing.rst

 Docker / Podman
 ---------------

-This way, you will be able to control each service (anitya-web, anitya-librariesio-consumer.
-RabbitMQ, etc) separately.
+This way, you will be able to control each service (anitya-web, RabbitMQ, etc) separately.
 You can turn off RabbitMQ or PostgreSQL or both, then connect to external services or use them with the application.

 Requirements: